-From cleaning eavestroughs, to dusting ceiling fans, to hanging pictures and changing light bulbs, there is no shortage of reasons anyone who owns or rents a home should have a ladder.
+There is no shortage of reasons anyone who owns or rents a home should have a ladder, from cleaning eavestroughs and dusting ceiling fans to hanging pictures and changing light bulbs.
 Need to hang Christmas lights?
 Get a ladder.
 Want to reach the top shelf of your closet?
 Get a ladder.
-But with the Consumer Products Safety Commission estimating an astounding 65,000 hospitalizations each year from injuries sustained because of a ladder, it’s important you get one that is safe.
-Depending on the type of climbing you need to do, we recommend telescoping ladders.
+Depending on what kind of climbing you need to do, we recommend telescoping ladders.

-Perfect for times when you’re able to lean the ladder against a wall either inside or outside, telescopic ladders are not only strong and stable, which means fewer ladder-related injuries, they’re also much easier to store than a traditional V-shaped ladder.
-Retracting to almost one-quarter of their extended height, telescopic ladders are ideal for those who are lacking in storage space or need a ladder than can easily be transported in the trunk of their car.
+Perfect for times when you’re able to lean the ladder against a wall either inside or outside, telescopic ladders are not only strong and stable, which means fewer ladder-related injuries, they’re also much easier to store than a traditional A-frame ladder.
+Able to retract to almost one-quarter of their extended height, telescopic ladders are ideal for those lacking in storage space or need a ladder that you can easily transport in the trunk of your car.

-Great for houses or apartments, dorm rooms or RVs, telescopic ladders are adjustable, lightweight, compact, and strong.
-Check out three of our favorite telescoping ladders below and happy climbing!
+Excellent for houses or apartments, dorm rooms and RVs, telescopic ladders are adjustable, lightweight, compact, and strong.
+Check out three of our favorite telescoping ladders below, and happy climbing!

 1. Xtend & Climb Contractor Series 12.5ft Ladder Telescoping